MicrosoftDocs/visualstudio-docs/docs/ide/visual-basic-specific-intellisense.md

 ## IntelliSense in Zone

-IntelliSense in Zone assists Visual Basic developers who need to deploy applications through [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md)] and are constrained to partial trust settings.
+IntelliSense in Zone assists Visual Basic developers who need to deploy applications through ClickOnce and are constrained to partial trust settings.
 This feature:

 - Enables you to choose the permissions the application will run with.